 Many of the software programs used to create these parts are free to download, with many of them being very simple to use as they are aimed at children.
 There are some great tutorials if you would like to learn yourself.

-Here are some free Software Programs you may want to look at:-
+Here are some free Design Software Programs you may want to look at:-

 Getting Your Own 3D Printer

 If you want to try your hand at 3D printing there are some incredible 3D printers available now and their prices just keep dropping!
-I remember looking at 3D printers several years ago and they were so expensive it was just cheaper to buy off the shelf frag racks and clamps etc!
+I remember looking at 3D printers several years ago and they were so expensive it was just cheaper to buy off-the-shelf frag racks and clamps etc. Not any more!

 Where Can I Buy 3D Printed Aquarium Parts?

 If you are not the designing type of person but want to look at some items that may work perfectly for you, then take a look at 3D Reef Gear on Etsy.

 Michael the owner is a saltwater aquarist himself and after printing his own parts he found many other aquarists really wanted his stuff too!

 >> CLICK HERE to go to 3D Reef Gear’s Etsy Store <<